Arlanthir/notes/CardMagic.md

 - To retain the top cards during a riffle shuffle, make sure the hand with the top half of the deck finishes last.
 - To retain the bottom cards during a riffle shuffle, make sure you start with the hand that has the bottom half of the deck.
+- A good subtlety as convincer that the deck is shuffled: cut the deck to the left and retain top by finishing the left, then repeat by cutting the top portion to the right and retaining it (this will appear as if you don't always finish with the same side).

 ### Elmsley count